ChristophNeumann/IPCP/README.md

 As a gerenal note, under a Gams license, you may convert any (other) Gams-model to a Pyomo model and then apply the IPCP.
 This process is described [here](https://www.gams.com/latest/docs/S_CONVERT.html).

 ## Setup
 The method has been tested under Python 3.7 using Pyomo 5.7 as the main framework.
 For solving the sub-LPs and the NLP outlined in the postprocessing step, it needs an LP-solver and an NLP-solver that can be accessed via Pyomo.
-(In the paper Pyomo 5.6.7 is used which now runs into troubles with other updated packages so we recommend installing Pyomo 5.7).

 The current version uses Cbc to access Clp as an LP-solver, which is available in [this github repository](https://github.com/coin-or/Cbc).
 As NLP-solver we currently use IPOPT, which is available in [this github repository](https://github.com/coin-or/Ipopt) (we recomment using coinbrew for the installation).